f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

          }
       }

 #.
+Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
+#.
+Use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
    Copy/Paste the above AS3 declaration into the declaration body of Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true